shivanikogta/Flix/README.md

 - [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 ## App Walkthrough GIF

+Here's a walkthrough of the implemented user stories:

 ![](gif2.gif)